 If the ingredient list includes the word ‘fragrance’, it’s highly likely that the product contains phthalates.
 These chemicals are known endocrine disruptors.
 That means they can interfere with the secretion of hormones that regulate various bodily functions.
 Aerosol sprays and air fresheners can also be migraine and asthma triggers.

 Healthier choice: When possible, select fragrance-free or all-natural organic products.
 Further, consider adding more plants to your home, as they are natural air detoxifiers.

 Triclosan is a common active chemical in all antibacterial hand soaps and detergents.
 Not only does the chemical harm water-based ecosystems such as rivers and lakes, but it also contributes to antibiotic resistance, making users more susceptible to bacteria.

-Healthier Choice: Consider switching to natural soap, which contains saponins that are effective enough to kill bacteria and other disease-causing germs.
+Natural alternative: Consider switching to handmade soap, which contains saponins that are effective enough to kill bacteria and other disease-causing germs.

 You can still achieve a clean home by substituting simple and safe cleaning products made from household items you already have.
-To learn more about the top cleaning toxins and their natural alternatives, take a look at the accompanying infographic.
+To learn more about the natural alternatives for toxic cleaners, take a look at the accompanying infographic.